-Manual PME Pad-Mounted Gear operates at high voltage.
+Pad-mounted gear contains high voltage.
 Failure to observe the precautions below will result in serious personal injury or death.

 Some of these precautions may differ from your company's operating procedures and rules.
 Where a discrepancy exists, follow your company's operating procedures and rules.